 We see, especially in endoscopy, a real hope that models are being validated, particularly in oesophageal diseases but also in colorectal diseases.
 I believe that authors and researchers have made some good inroads in that area, but what is key here is that you really need to expand, to network, and collect huge data sets in order to validate these models.
 I think that in the end the solution the market will take is that AI will be integrated into endoscopy and used in real time.
 However, we have to be careful.
 Any data set can be validated, but that doesn’t mean that such validation can be replicated in a different situation.
 So, I guess that’s a challenge.

-Before Amsterdam UMC, you spent over 30 years as Head of the Gastroenterology Department at Radboud University Medical Center, Nijmegen, the Netherlands.
+Before Amsterdam UMC, you spent 30 years at Radboud University Medical Center, Nijmegen, the Netherlands, and 13 years as Head of the Gastroenterology Department.
 What have been your proudest achievements during that time?

 I created a pipeline of junior researchers that came in, went on to do a PhD, and then were recruited to become fellows in the department and had the ability to grow on to be gastroenterologists.
 I am particularly very proud of them, because identifying talents is a major role for a Head of Department, and allowing other people within your department to grow and expand and find different solutions for problems that we face currently and in the future.